Atlanta Underinsured Motorist Lawyer

 This can happen for all sorts of reasons.
 An insurance adjuster’s job is to find an excuse not to pay out claims.
 They often claim the accident was somehow your fault, especially since Georgia has comparative negligence laws that state the other driver’s insurance does not need to pay anything if you were more than 49% at fault.
 They may also claim the particular type of accident isn’t covered under the policy for one reason or another.
 These are only a few of dozens of possible excuses the insurance company may have.

 What should you do?
 Don’t try to negotiate with the insurance carrier yourself.
 You may not be able to accurately gauge how much you deserve in damages in the first place.
 Worse, the insurance adjuster will probably start asking questions about the accident and try to trip you up.
 They will take anything you say and twist it to fit the narrative that you were at fault.
 Plus, you may be having this conversation while in pain from your injuries or on strong drugs for the pain.
-For all of these reasons, it’s best if you avoid talking to the insurance adjuster yourself.
+For these reasons, it’s advisable to avoid speaking with the insurance adjuster on your own.
 Instead, contact an Atlanta attorney for underinsured motorist cases for a free consultation.
 They may be able to negotiate with the insurance carrier for you to get you fair compensation.

 Step 1 of 7